mapcode-foundation/mapcode-rest-service/README.md

        offset            : Return list from 'offset' (negative value start counting from end). count             : Return 'count' items at most.

-## Supporting JSON and XML Responses
+## Supporting XML Tools (e.g. Google Spreadsheets, Microsoft Excel)

 The REST API methods defined above obey the HTTP "Accept:" header.
-To retrieve JSON responses, use "Accept:application/json", to retrieve XML responses, use "Accept:application/xml".
+To retrieve JSON responses, use **Accept:application/json**, to retrieve XML responses, use **Accept:application/xml**.

-The default response type is **JSON**, if no "Accept:" header is specified.
+The default response type, if no header is specified, is **JSON**.

-Alternatively, to retrieve **XML** responses if no "Accept:" header is specified, you can add "/xml" in the URL, directly after "/mapcode".

-So, the following methods are supported as well and return XML by default:
+Some tools, like Google Spreadheets and Microsoft Excel, can only handle XML responses, but do not provide the correct HTTP "Accept:" header.
+In these cases you can alternatively retrieve **XML** responses with these alias URLs (note the "/xml" in the URLs):

     GET /mapcode/xml/version
     GET /mapcode/xml/status